adrem42/Copilot-for-FSLabs/topics/standalonescripts.md

 **These are the steps to create and run a script:**

-1. Create a lua file with the name of you choice in the FSUIPC folder (the one with the FSUIPC dll), for example, *my\_script.lua*.
+1. Create a lua file with the name of you choice in the FSUIPC install directory, for example, *my\_script.lua*.

 2. Inside your file, write your code with the help of the links above.